kibook/s1kd-tools/s1kd-instance/README.md

 Additionally, the instance will contain an element &lt;repositorySourceDmIdent&gt; for each CIR specified with the -R option.

 If the -S option is used, neither the &lt;sourceDmIdent&gt; element or &lt;repositorySourceDmIdent&gt; elements are added.
-This can be useful when this tool is not used to make an "instance" per say, but more generally to make a data module based on an existing data module.
+This can be useful when this tool is not used to make an "instance" per se, but more generally to make a data module based on an existing data module.

 Instance data module code (-c) vs extension (-e)
 ------------------------------------------------